 As you can see from the ridiculous mess above, our other storage had been various magazine racks.

-Clearly it’s not just a storage issue.
-We obviously need to do more reinforcing with our son that he needs to tidy his books away.
+Clearly, it’s not just a storage issue.
+We obviously need to reinforce with our son that he needs to tidy his books away.
 But I always think implementing new storage solutions is the best way to start a new habit of tidying!

 Step 2: Cut your cardboard boxes